-Join Sean Colins for an in-depth discussion in this video What you should know before starting, part of Up and Running with OS X Server App.
+Join Sean Colins for an in-depth discussion in this video What you should know before starting, part of Learning OS X Server App.

 There are many things you should know before you start with your server setup.
 The first of which is pretty simple.
 What's it for?
 If you don't understand what your server is going to do and how it's going to do it.
 You'll have a very hard time setting up services to accomplish your goals.
 Know your goals ahead of time.
 Who will use it?
 So who is going to be accessing your server?
 Once you know who they are, write down their names.
 Organize them into groups.
 And write down the names of the groups.
 Figure out whose going to use your server ahead of time.
 Because that will also assist you with the first question about what it's for.

 Next, know if devices on the internet will initiate a connection to your server.
 Your server will connect to the internet, that's for certain.
 But will devices on the internet be able to initiate a connection to your server?
 If so, you need a static IP address from your internet service provider to use on your router's LAN connection.
 IOS devices like IPhones that need to always be up to date with the latest calendar and contact information are very good examples of this.
 But something as seemingly unrelated as a remote programmer who needs access to your Xcode service would be a very good reason to get a static IP address and possibly, even a publicly registered, fully qualified domain name for your server.

 Do you know who controls your domain on the internet?
 If it turns out you do need a fully qualified domain name registered, you'll need to know who has the authorization to control your domain on the internet.
 Are you going to control the port forwarding in your firewall or on your router or is someone else responsible for your network?
 If it's someone else, definitely have that person's phone number handy while you're getting your server set up so they can make changes if necessary.
 And I would recommend having a lengthy conversation about your server and what its needs will be before you start setting up.